The Yoga In Prisons Education Trust

 - Through the practices of yoga, the body and mind learn to relax and release tensions and greater insight is developed as to why we behave in a particular way.

-- Yoga provides techniques that empower practitioners to work on their self-development and change negative behaviour and thinking patterns.
+- Yoga provides techniques that empower practitioners to work on their self-development and repeated patterns.

 - When students are more relaxed physically and mentally through the practices of yoga, this is then conducive to working with others on self-development and change, in turn, contributing to overall harmony in the prison environment.